Friday, April 29, 2022

 Delirious

-in the dust-blooms off my boots.
+flowers in the dust-bloom off my boots.

-in the devil-bread succulence of stones.
+water in the devil-bread succulence of stones.

-a mile means nothing,
+a mile means nothing here,

-swallowed by the crumbles of a riverbed.
+swallowed by the drool of a dry riverbed.

-the petrified swim in waterless water.
+swim fossilized in waterless water.

 no cacti only sand.